titu1994/tfdiffeq/README.md

 - `cast_double` : Casts either a single `tf.Tensor` or a list of tensors to the `tf.float64` datatype.

 - `func_cast_double` : A wrapper that casts all input arguments of the wrapped function to `tf.float64` dtype.
 Only affects arguments that are of type `tf.Tensor` or are a list of `tf.Tensor`.

+- Dont forget to add a `@tf.function` on your `call(self, t, u)` methods defined in Keras Models for some significant speed up in some cases !

 # Examples